 The second edition has been substantially revised and updated, and includes new essays on African and African American musical continuities, African-derived instrument construction and performance practice, techno, and quartet traditions.
-Musical transcriptions, photographs, illustrations, and a new audio CD bring the music to life.
+Musical transcriptions, photographs, illustrations, and new downloadable resources bring the music to life.

 Table of Contents